sosy-lab/benchexec/doc/INSTALL.md

 after BenchExec has been installed.
 It will report warnings and exit with code 1 if something is missing.
+We recommend running this check to ensure benchmarks will get executed reliably.

 It may be that your Linux distribution already mounts the cgroup file system and creates a cgroup hierarchy for you.